Respiratory Care Practitioner I (LP) - Sleep Lab (0.9 FTE, Nights)

 Perform diagnostic and therapeutic clinical procedures as defined in the Respiratory Care Services scope of clinical practice.
 Work performed in accordance with physician orders.
 Defined duties are performed in neonatal, pediatric and adult patient populations.
-This is an entry level position.

 The essential functions listed are typical examples of work performed by positions in this job classification.
 They are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Employees may also perform other duties as assigned.

 Employees must abide by all Joint Commission Requirements including but not limited to sensitivity to cultural diversity, patient care, patient rights and ethical treatment, safety and security of physical environments, emergency management, teamwork, respect for others, participation in ongoing education and training, communication and adherence to safety and quality programs, sustaining compliance with National Patient Safety Goals, and licensure and health screenings.

 Must perform all duties and responsibilities in accordance with the hospital’s policies and procedures, including its Service Standards and its Code of Conduct.

 - Collect, analyze and integrate patient information in order to identify and meet the patient-specific needs (physical/mental limitations, current emotional/physiological status regarding the testing procedure, pertinent medical/social history).

 - Determine final testing parameters/procedures in conjunction with the ordering physician or clinical director and laboratory protocols.